sympower/dt-data-load-tool/CONTRIBUTING.md

-# Contributing to dlt
+# Contributing to data_load_tool

-Thank you for considering contributing to **dlt**!
-We appreciate your help in making dlt better.
+Thank you for considering contributing to **data_load_tool**!
+We appreciate your help in making data_load_tool better.
 This document will guide you through the process of contributing to the project.

 ## Table of Contents